Meats and Sausages

 Answer: Four pounds of brine will be the right amount.

 These are rough estimates for orientation purposes only.
 What must be noted is that meat must be fully covered with brine so make just as much as is needed.
-Using more brine than necessary facilitates diffusion of protein and meat juices from meat into the solution.
-The loss will occur anyhow, but will usually stay at about 0.5% only.
+Using more brine than necessary facilitates the diffusion of protein and meat juices from meat into the solution.
+The loss will occur anyhow but will usually stay at about 0.5% only.

 Adding Ingredients